 When you look at the hash rate and energy consumption in Bitcoin, you can’t help but wonder if there is an alternative to mining.
 And the answer is yes, with one of those alternatives being staking.
 It’s hard to decide which are the best coins to stake, though.

-The information is quite dispersed and the subject looks quite intimidating.
-But, if Elon Musk was able to launch his spaceship out there, you surely can get started with staking.
-Plus, staking cryptocurrency is nowhere near as difficult as rocket science.
+The information is quite dispersed, and the subject looks quite intimidating.
+But, if Elon Musk could launch his spaceship out there, you surely can get started with staking.
+Plus, staking cryptocurrency is nowhere near as complicated as rocket science.

-So, bear with me and let’s see how you can start staking.
+So, let’s see how you can start staking.

 Table of Contents

 What is staking in simpler words

 Staking is the process within the Proof of Stake algorithm that involves the appointment of a node to validate the next block.
 Hence, the chosen nodes are called validators.